How to play support LoL - the ultimate guide to carry your carries

 Their skillset allows them to heal, shield and by any other means defend others.
 Their offensive potential is usually mediocre and not worth an effort (with some exceptions).
 Of course, you can build full AP Janna, Karma or Morgana and deal damage, but this also lowers your true potential, and thus your chances of winning.

 We would not advise picking these champions in lower divisions.
 They are ‘carry-dependant’.
-Having none of them, makes you useless as well and you'll need your enemies to make major mistake in order to win.
+Having none of them, makes you useless as well and you'll need your enemies to make a major mistake in order to win.

 Champions: Bard, Janna, Kayle, Karma, Lulu, Lux, Morgana, Nami, Orianna, Sona, Soraka, Taric, Yuumi, Zilean.